ThomasWeinert/QRCodeSymbols/README.md

 # QRCodeSymbols

-A just for fun project that creates QRCodes using sumbols for the dots.
+A just for fun project that creates QRCodes using symbols for the dots.

 LIVE: https://thomas.weinert.info/QRCodeSymbols